kovidgoyal/calibre/manual/polish.rst

 Controlling the editor's user interface
 -----------------------------------------

-The ebook editor's user interface is controlled by a single global *Boss* object.
+The e-book editor's user interface is controlled by a single global *Boss* object.
 This has many useful methods that can be used in plugin code to perform common tasks.